Barbarian Leveling and Fresh 70 Guide

 - Bane of the Powerful — the speedfarm counterpart to Bane of the Stricken, Bane of the Powerful offers a solid overall damage and survivability increase as long as your killing speed does not fall behind the timer of the gem.

 - Situational gems — Esoteric Alteration is a defensive cornerstone in facetanking builds, protecting you against bursty elemental affixes.
-Boyarsky's Chip is a vital part of any Thorns setup, of which Barbs have an example in their Frenzy Thorns build.
+Simplicity's Strength amplifies primary skill damage, which is particularly useful for a Frenzy build.
 Taeguk is a great addition to a channeler Barb, which you will be by using anything Whirlwind-related.

 Kanai's Cube choices are highly build- and content-specific, making them hard to summarize.
-Generally speaking, Barbarians should store the powers of the following items in the Cube as soon as they have the materials available: The Furnace, In-geom, Bastion's Revered, Solanium, Lut Socks, Chilanik's Chain, Pride of Cassius, Vile Ward, Aquila Cuirass, Nemesis Bracers, Band of Might, Obsidian Ring of the Zodiac, Ring of Royal Grandeur (outside of Season 16), Convention of Elements and Avarice Band.
+Generally speaking, Barbarians should store the powers of the following items in the Cube as soon as they have the materials available: The Furnace, In-geom, Messerschmidt's Reaver, Oathkeeper, Ambo's Pride, Fjord Cutter, Blade of the Tribes, The Gavel of Judgment, Fury of the Vanished Peak, Bastion's Revered, Standoff, The Three Hundredth Spear, Pride of Cassius, Dread Iron, Girdle of Giants, Lamentation, Vile Ward, Mortick's Brace, Bracers of Destruction, Bracers of the First Men, Skular's Salvation, Vambraces of Sescheron, Lut Socks, Aquila Cuirass, Nemesis Bracers, Band of Might, Obsidian Ring of the Zodiac, Ring of Royal Grandeur, Convention of Elements and Avarice Band.